 Self-Care Tips To Protect Yourself Against Stress

-Stress Awareness month may be over, but that doesn’t mean we should be forgetting about the impacts of stress on our lives.
+April is Stress Awareness month, and it serves as a good reminder of the impacts of stress on our lives.
 It’s important to take the time to look after ourselves and put measures in place to protect ourselves from stress and its effect on us.

 Stress, especially from the workplace, is a big factor in mental health issues like anxiety, depression and burnout, as well as physical health problems.
 It’s important to identify what is causing our stress and learn to take steps to reduce it.